Drosh

+Drosh (دروش) is both a town and a name for the larger valley it is situated in Lower Chitral District of the Khyber Pakhtunkhwa Province of Pakistan.
+It is known for its strategic importance and traditional architecture.
+The surrounding region is characterized by lush green valleys, mountains, and rivers, which can also be referred to broadly as the "Drosh valley" area.

 History

 Drosh town was the property of Mehtar of Chitral.
 Mehtar appointed his close relative as governor of Drosh.
-During the regime of the great Mehtar of Chitral (Aman UL Mulk), his brother Kohkan Baig, was governor of Drosh.
+During the regime of the great Mehtar of Chitral (Aman UL Mulk), his brother Prince Kohkan Baig, was governor of Drosh.
 After 14 years, his attitude changed towards Afghanistan and Mehtar Aman UL Mulk appointed his son, Prince Shah UL Mulk, as governor of Drosh in 1872.
 Shah ul Mulk was governor of Drosh from 1872 to 1892.
 During that time, Drosh province was from Broze to Chaqansarai (Afghanistan).
 After the murder of Shah ul Mulk, Kohkan Baig became governor of Drosh for the second time.
-Later, Kohkan Baig supported his other brother Sher Afzal.
-From 1892 to 1932 there was no strong governor in Drosh.
+Later on, Kohkan Baig supported his other brother Sher Afzal.
 In 1932, Mehtar Shuja UL Mulk appointed his son, Prince Hissam UL Mulk, as governor of Drosh.
 He was a very strong governor with full power.
 He remained governor until 1947.
 In 1947, Chitral state was merged with Pakistan.